praneeth-ayla/praneeth-ayla/README.md

 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on Website creation
-- 📫 How to reach me on insta @_itsmepraneeth

 <!---
 praneeth-ayla/praneeth-ayla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.